davemcg/eyeIntegration_app/README.md

 https://hpc.nih.gov/~parikhpp/eyeIntegration_app_v2/EiaD_pca_analysis.Rdata.gz
 https://hpc.nih.gov/~parikhpp/eyeIntegration_app_v2/eyeIntegration_2023_pca.RData.gz

-# All below is defunct right now
+# All below relates to the 2019 and earlier data
+We plan on updating the data pulling to put everything in the same place

 # Install locally and run in three steps:
 Warning! `get_eyeIntegration_datasets()` currently downloads ~20 GB of data and requires ~65 GB of space, uncompressed.